sohadQtaitat/learning-journal/index.md

  **Types of Mindsets**

- 1.The Social Mindset
+ * The Social Mindset
- 1.The Growth Mindset
+ * The Growth Mindset
- 1.The Fear Mindset
+ * The Fear Mindset
- 1.The Lazy Mindset
+ * The Lazy Mindset
- 1.The Envy Mindset
+ * The Envy Mindset
- 1.The Business Mindset
+ * The Business Mindset
- 1.The Dreamer Mindset
+ * The Dreamer Mindset